paalamugan/paalamugan-portfolio/content/site/index.md

 meta:
   title: Paalamugan
-  description: A senior full stack developer and very much passionate and interesting about any coding language.
+  description: A senior full stack developer and very much passionate and interesting about coding language.

 common: common